Cairn E - Macalister's 1911 report.

 This remarkable structure is quite different from all the other carns of the series, though the general appearance of the building, and the scanty remains found within it, forbid our referring it definitely to a different stratum of civilisation, as we were at first inclined to do.
 It is a long, low mound (see Plate XII, fig. 1), 120 feet in length, and 35 feet in maximum breadth.

 The height is about 8 feet in the middle, but it decreases at each end.
-The long axis lies about N.N.W. and S.S.E. (the compass-bearing is 160 degrees).
+The long axis lies about North-northwest and South-southeast. (the compass-bearing is 160 degrees).
 Traces of a kerb exist at the sides, as will appear from the plan (Plate XVII).

 The horned long barrows, of which that at Uley is the typical example, are also distinctly recalled by this curious part of the carn.
 In any case, the "porch," if such it be, is blind, and the greater part of the carn consists simply of piled stones, as we proved by cutting several trenches across the mound.

 At first sight this looked a hopeless complication of debris, promising instructive remains nor even a satisfactory plan.
-But when we to clear out the floor, and then re-erected a couple of the side stones of the passage which had fallen forward, we had the satisfaction of recovering completely the original design, except at the entrance, where stones have apparently been removed (Plate XII, fig. 3).
+But when we to clear out the floor, and then re-erected a couple of the side stones of the passage which had fallen forward, we had the satisfaction of recovering completely the original design, except at the entrance, where stones have apparently been removed.

 A bed of peat, several feet thick, covered some parts of the existing entrance.
 This had neither proceeded accumulated after the structure had fallen into the condition of ruin in which we found it.
 There may have here been a porch-like structure of large slabs or stones, resembling that at the other end.
 The stones that seem to suggest this are represented on the enlarged plan on Plate XVII.